-- Hardship parking applications are due Thursday, August 8th at 5:00pm.
+- Hardship parking applications are due in August.

-- Hardship Parking decisions will go out via email by Friday, August 16th.
+- Hardship Parking decisions will go out via email.

 We encourage 2L and 3L students to apply for the general parking lottery PRIOR to applying for a hardship permit as there are limited hardship permits available and no guarantee of a permit.
 Therefore, 2L and 3L students may submit a Hardship Parking Application following the release of the Transportation & Parking Lottery allocations.

-Students who have mobility impairments that require transportation and parking accommodations need to apply for services by completing the Medical Mobility Accommodations Application available online or in-person at the Public Safety Building on Manning Drive(opens new window).
+Students who have mobility impairments that require transportation and parking accommodations need to apply for services by completing the Medical Mobility Accommodations Application available online or in-person at the Public Safety Building on Manning Drive.
 Accommodations will include the use of campus disability spaces, campus transportation (Point-to-Point, the Local Transit, and UNC Hospital’s shuttle buses), and available public transportation (Chapel Hill Transit and GoTriangle).

 Visitors to the School of Law may park in the Raleigh Road lot or the Rams Head parking deck.
 These pay lots are reserved specifically for campus visitors and are in close proximity to the law school.
 (Visitor Parking Map)